The Safest and Most Dangerous Places in Prince George County, VA: Crime Maps and Statistics

 Is Prince George County, VA Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US county.
-Prince George County ranks in the 73rd percentile for safety, meaning it is safer than 73% of counties but less safe than 27%.
-This analysis applies only to Prince George County's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Prince George County's combined rate is lower than the norm.
+Prince George County sits in the 73rd percentile, ahead of 73% of counties and behind 27%.
+The grade covers only Prince George County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Prince George County is 23.02 per 1,000 residents in the typical year.
-Prince George County Residents generally consider the southeast part of the county to be the safest.
-Your chance of being a victim of crime in Prince George County varies by area - ranging from 1 in 18 in the west areas to 1 in 63 in the southeast.
+The overall crime rate in Prince George County is 23.02 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the county the safest.
+Your chance of being a victim ranges from 1 in 18 in the west areas to 1 in 63 in the southeast.

-When looking at total crime counts (rather than per capita rates), the northwest parts of Prince George County, VA see the most incidents - about 621 per year.
-In contrast, the southeast part of the county has the fewest, with approximately 29 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of Prince George County, VA report the most crime, about 621 cases per year.
+The southeast part reports the fewest, around 29 per year.

 The Cost of Crime™ in Prince George County, VA

-The total projected cost of crime in Prince George County for 2025 is $27,024,113.
-This translates to approximately $415 per resident and $1,195 per household.
-On average, crime-related costs account for 1.3% of the median household income in Prince George County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Prince George County for 2025 is $27,024,113, about $415 per resident and $1,195 per household.
+That equals 1.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.1%